 Our headquarters are located at 40 Erie Street in Cambridge, Massachusetts, where we occupy approximately 65,000 square feet of office and laboratory space.
-This lease expires in November 2026, and we have an option to extend the term of the lease for an additional three years.
-In addition, we lease approximately 15,200 square feet of office and laboratory space at 130 Brookline Street in Cambridge, Massachusetts.
-This lease expires in January 2020, and we plan to execute our option to extend it through January 2025.
+We have a ten year lease agreement expiring in September 2026, with an option to terminate the lease at the end of the sixth year and an option to extend the term of the lease for an additional three years.
+In addition, we lease and sublease approximately 24,000 square feet of office and laboratory space at 130 Brookline Street in Cambridge, Massachusetts, which expire in 2025 and 2021, respectively.